AaronKlassenSSN/testingtestsuiteupload/README.md

 Initial Setup
+Create a folder called ssn_qa on your C drive.

-Download and Extract the following file.
+Download and Extract the following zip file.
 It contains most relevant files for setting up your local environment for automated test writing with Eclipse.

 https://drive.google.com/open?id=0B_W9HkAivGoRaTZKNDM1MnVaeVE